colossalcap/INF2003-Grp11/walkthrough.md

 >
 > Combined and processed into 6 CSV files totaling ~275,000 rows of realistic e-commerce data.

 > **What does this do?** The `data_loader.py` program reads each CSV file and inserts the data into the correct database — customer and product info goes to PostgreSQL, clickstream events go to MongoDB.
 By default it runs in **demo mode** which takes about **1.5 minutes**.
-You can watch its progress in the `docker-compose up` terminal output.
+You can watch its progress in the `docker compose up` terminal output.
 >
 > **Want the full dataset?** Edit `backend/data_loader.py` and set `DEMO_MODE = False` at the top of the file.
 Then reset databases and rebuild:
 > ```bash